sudarkoff/sudarkoff.github.com/articles/running-outdoors.markdown

 Author: George Sudarkoff
 Date: Sat, 02 Apr 2005 15:22:42 +0000

-\
-Yesterday I was running outdoors for the first time since high school (I did [run](/running/entry/2005/02/24) once along the beach about a month ago, but that hardly qualifies as a run as I walked most of the distance).
-I made a few discoveries:\
+Yesterday I was running outdoors for the first time since high school.
+I made a few discoveries:

 -   My mouth generates torrents of spit – something that never bothered me while I was running solely on a treadmill.